3fon3fonov/exostriker/README.md

 * Trifon Trifonov, MPIA Heidelberg.

-* with contributions by Mathias Zechmeister, Jakub Morawski,Man Hoi Lee, and Stefan Dreizler
+* with contributions by Mathias Zechmeister, Jakub Morawski, Man Hoi Lee, and Stefan Dreizler.

 **What works**: